-Registered early childhood education teachers
+Teachers in early childhood education

 What We Have Found

-Date Updated: July 2012
+Date Updated: September 2013

-The proportion of early childhood education teachers who are registered with the New Zealand Teachers’ Council (NZTC).
+- Registered teachers – The proportion of early childhood education teachers who are registered with the New Zealand Teachers’ Council (NZTC).

-Why This Is ImportantChildren benefit from participation in quality early childhood education services.
-Quality is achieved through a number of interacting factors such as the interaction of the ratio of trained adults to children, the number of children (or group size) and the qualification levels of teachers.
+Children benefit from participation in quality early childhood education.
+Quality is supported through the interaction of a number of factors such as the ratio of trained adults to children, the number of children (or group size) and the qualification level of teachers.

 One of the ways to improve the quality of early childhood education is to increase the number of qualified and registered early childhood education teachers.
 Teacher registration ensures the quality of teachers because it shows that newly graduated teachers have completed suitable teacher education programmes and are supervised and supported through an advice and guidance programme.
 Gaining full registration and maintaining practice certificates assures currency of professional knowledge and practice.